kevinpatel2323/test-devops-orchestrators/README.md

-# Swap Optimizer – DevOps Candidate Challenge
+# LoyaltyX Orchestrator - DevOps Implementation

-Welcome!
-This project is a real-world simulation of a token swap optimizer using live Chainlink price feeds on Ethereum mainnet.
-It includes both a backend orchestrator and a lightweight API layer.
-Your role is to run, debug, and improve the system as a DevOps engineer.
+This project is a fully implemented and optimized token swap orchestrator for the LoyaltyX ecosystem.
+It connects to Ethereum via Infura, fetches token prices from Chainlink, calculates optimal swap paths, and provides a robust API layer.

 ---

 ## Project Overview

-This app continuously:
+This orchestrator continuously:
 - Connects to Ethereum via Infura
 - Fetches token prices from Chainlink
 - Calculates optimal token swap paths